E3SM-Project/e3sm_diags/source/examples/model_climo-vs-obs_climo.rst

 Running the diagnostics
 ^^^^^^^^^^^^^^^^^^^^^^^

-Use the command below to run the package with with diags you've created in ``mydiags.cfg``.
+Use the command below to run the package with the diags you've created in ``mydiags.cfg``.
 Again, if you want to run the container, read the 'Introduction and prerequisites' section above for instructions on how to do so.